-- Meet the required HUD National Objective of this Program; - Seeks funding for CDBG-DR eligible activities; - Applicant is authorized to work in Puerto Rico; - Applicant currently works with vulnerable populations in Puerto Rico; - Project is related to long-term disaster recovery, that includes the rehabilitation or new construction of housing, from impacts of the covered disaster; - The U.S. Department of Housing and Urban Development (HUD) requires that all CDBG-DR programs have a tie to the Hurricanes.
+- Meet the required HUD National Objective of this Program; - Seeks funding for CDBG-DR eligible activities; - Applicant is authorized to work in Puerto Rico; - Applicant currently works with vulnerable populations in Puerto Rico; - Project is related to long-term disaster recovery, that includes the rehabilitation or new construction of housing, from impacts of the covered disaster; - HUD requires that all CDBG-DR Programs have a tie to the Hurricanes.
 With every municipal government in Puerto Rico being determined by the HUD Federal Register Vol. 83, No. 28 (February 9, 2018), 83 FR 5844 to be a "most impacted and distressed," funding is available to all communities across Puerto Rico.
-In accordance with 83 FR 5844, "All CDBG-DR funded activities must clearly address an impact of the disaster for which funding was allocated."
+In accordance with 83 FR 5844, "All CDBG-DR funded activities must clearly address an impact of the disaster for which funding was allocated." - Applicant must demonstrate obtainment of the financial resources necessary to ensure on-going operation, maintenance, and fiscal sustainability for facilities and services therein; - Applicant must demonstrate the ability, capacity, skill, and other necessary resources to perform the work or provide the services required.

-^{14 &}lt;u>24 C.F.R. § 578.3 - Definitions
+15 24 C.F.R. § 578.3